ahmedhagag4/My-practice-before-framework/README.md

 # My-practice-before-framework
-This repository includes all the topics I practice before moving on to frameworks.
+This repository includes all the topics I practice before moving on to frameworks, and I will continue updating it daily until I complete all topics.